icondor2019/categorizer/README.md

 ## 🎯 Business Problem

-Hardware stores often struggle with:
+Any reatil or ecommerce often struggle with:
 - Manually categorizing thousands of products
 - Maintaining consistency in product categorization
 - Efficiently organizing inventory